Telus outages and service status in Nanaimo, British Columbia

 - Telus generated 0 outage signals in the last 24 hours around Nanaimo, including 0 direct reports.

-- The most common problems reported in this area mention E-mail and Internet.
+- The most common problems reported in this area mention Internet and Wi-fi.

 - Internet (50%)

-The latest reports from users having issues in Nanaimo come from postal codes V9T .
+The latest reports from users having issues in Nanaimo come from postal codes V9S and V9T .

 Telus offers phone, internet and television services, as well as mobile phone and mobile internet service through Telus Mobility.
 Telus internet service uses DSL technology.
 Telus TV relies on satellite or internet television (IPTV).
 Telus' mobile phone network supports CMS, HSPA and LTE.